oguzkarademir/Module-Project-Acme-Web-Design/development-strategy.md

 ## 4. Inner Pages

-> Create inner pages of the acme-web-design project with semantic layout
+> A user can see the header, main content and footer of the about and services menu pages

 ### Repo

-- Work with a branch named 'inner_pages'
+- This user story was developed on a branch called `inner_pages`

 ### HTML